Institute of Health Economics (IHE) Teaching Seminars Bachelor

 Contact person Dr. Ann-Kristin Reitmann, Soschia Karimi

-Group Assignments and Topics
+Group Assignments and Allocation of Topics

-Group assignment No
+Group Assignment No

-Group size -
+Group Size -

-Group formation -
+Group Formation -

 Topics You will find the list of topics here.